Fire Emblem Warriors: Three Hopes No. 3 in Japan

-Famitsu this week said Nintendo Co., Ltd.’s Fire Emblem Warriors: Three Hopes for the Nintendo Switch ranked as a top-selling title in the latest retail data from Japan.
+Famitsu this week said Nintendo Co., Ltd.’s Fire Emblem Warriors: Three Hopes for the Nintendo Switch ranked as a best-selling title in the latest retail data from Japan.

-Between June 27 and July 3, Fire Emblem Warriors: Three Hopes sold 17,841 units to rank at No. 3 in the period.
+Between June 27 to July 3, Fire Emblem Warriors: Three Hopes sold 104,315 units to rank at No. 3 for the week.

 Fire Emblem Warriors: Three Hopes is a 3D action title that includes story and characters from Fire Emblem: Three Houses.